 Solomon’s Porch Christian Community is a reformed church, meaning we agree and align ourselves doctrinally with the men of the reformation era.
 We believe that the Westminster Confession of Faith 1648 and the Belgic Confession 1618 are the best examples of Christian doctrinal standards from the reformation era and therefore pastors, teaching elders, and ruling elders at Solomon’s Porch use one of those two as the basis for their ministerial vows.
 Their ministerial examination will therefore be based on one of these confessions.

-At Solomon’s Porch one may be a member and not subscribe to the tenets of the reformation era church.
-We do ask that our members be able to affirm all the tenets of the Nicene Creed as an accurate summation of essential Christian truth before they are admitted to membership and pastoral care.
+At Solomon’s Porch, one may be a member and not subscribe to the tenets of the reformation era church.
+We do ask that our members be able to affirm all the tenets of the Nicene Creed as an accurate summation of essential Christian truth before becoming members.

-The following occasional testimonies have been ratified by the elders of Solomon’s Porch Christian Community and therefore have been adopted into our Constitution and are a part of our public testimony.
+The following occasional testimonies have been adopted into our Church Constitution and are a part of our public testimony.